-- To ensure the development of comprehensive public health policies, sustainable strategic plans, programmes and budgets to cover activities of the Service in the areas of Reproductive and Child Health, Nutrition and Health Promotion at all levels.
+- To ensure the development of comprehensive public health policies, sustainable strategic plans, programmes, and budgets to cover activities of the Service in the areas of Reproductive and Child Health, Nutrition and Health Promotion at all levels.

-- Undertake periodic review of the activities of the Ghana Health Service and that of its programme implementation partners in the area of public health with emphasis on Reproductive and Child Health, Nutrition and Health Promotion;
+- Undertake periodic review of the activities of the Ghana Health Service and that of its programme implementation partners in the area of public health with an emphasis on Reproductive and Child Health, Nutrition and Health Promotion;

-- To cater for the design and application of support, monitoring and evaluation systems for purposes of assessing and improving the operational effectiveness of the Ghana Health Service’s interventions as it pertains to Family Health; and
+- To cater to the design and application of support, monitoring and evaluation systems for purposes of assessing and improving the operational effectiveness of the Ghana Health Service’s interventions as it pertains to Family Health; and

 - To advocate for support and funding for programs in the areas of Reproductive and Child Health, Nutrition Health Promotion and other related fields.

 The Paediatric Society of Ghana (PSG) is a member of the Evidence for Action Maternal and Newborn Health Professional Society.
 The PSG is a Child Health Awareness and Advocacy non-governmental organization, which seeks to promote the health and well-being of all children in Ghana.